 The word Encaustic, from ancient Greek, means “to heat” and that is the basis for encaustic painting.
 Beeswax, with or without added pigment and mixed with a small amount of natural damar resin, is heated to a liquid state and applied to a wooden ground with brushes.
 Painting is done quickly, as the wax starts to harden as soon as it is separated from its heat source.
 Each painted layer must be fused to the next to create a solid piece that becomes the encaustic painting.
 It is one of the most durable painting mediums since wax is impervious to moisture and over time will retain its original colors.
-The pigments in the wax are the same as those used in oil paints, but without any solvents.
+The pigments in the wax are the same as those used in oil paints, but without any oils or solvents.

 Encaustic Art in the Twenty-First Century